 The City Clerk will post the NC's Certified List of Candidates 60 days before Election Day.
 Candidate contact information, including a candidate's name, telephone number, and email address will be provided to EmpowerLA and their NC to notify candidates of any training, outreach, or candidate forum opportunities.
+NCs are prohibited from providing any candidate personal or contact information.
 A NC, if it so chooses, may ask candidates to participate in a Candidate Forum prior to Election Day.
 The City Clerk will not conduct or participate in any NC Candidate Forums.